-Figure 4: Conjectured profile through the wreck based on floor frame 113/028 and similar contemporary examples excavations undertaken in September 2014
+Figure 4: Conjectured profile through the wreck based on floor frame 113/028 and similar contemporary examples

-Figure 5: Conjectured profile of potential longitudinal shape of the wreck based on its known length and similar contemporary examples

-The solid line represents the known length of the wreck from what is visible and the possible position of the bow is taken from the
+Figure 5: Conjectured profile of potential longitudinal shape of the wreck based on its known length and similar contemporary examples The solid line represents the known length of the wreck from what is visible and the possible positon of the bow is taken from the excavations undertaken in September 2014

 Wreck 3 measurements - 12.86m x 4.6m in width based on what survives.
-(42' 2 " by 15' 1").
-The depth of the surviving elements of the wreck from top of stern post to visible depth is around 1m (3' 3")
+(42' 2 '' by 15' 1'').
+The depth of the surviving elements of the wreck from top of stern post to visible depth is around 1m (3' 3'')